mostafarady29/mano_basic_comp_micro_warrior/Protues/README.md

-#Mano Basic Computer Implementation in Proteus#
+---Mano Basic Computer Implementation in Proteus---
+---the last version of development is computer5---